Pitbulls are the warriors of the dog species.

 Protein — The first ingredient in this dog food is pork meal which can contain up to 300% more protein than fresh pork.

-The product also contains raw pork, beef and lamb, however these items are seventh, eighth and ninth on the list indicating, a much lesser volume than some of the other ingredients.
+The product also contains raw pork, beef, and lamb, however, these items are seventh, eighth and ninth on the list indicating, a much lesser volume than some of the other ingredients.

 This lack of volume is reflected in the protein content which is 29%, a touch below the desired 30%.

-Fats — The fifth ingredient of this product is pork fat, a product that adds both flavor to the food and is high in linoleic acid and omega-6 fatty acids.
+Fats — The fifth ingredient of this product is pork fat, a product that adds both flavors to the food and is high in linoleic acid and omega-6 fatty acids.
 It is an acceptable dog food ingredient in moderate amounts, which seems to be the case here.

 This product also contains salmon oil which is one of the best sources of EPA and DHA-type omega-3 fatty acids.
 That being said, salmon oil is only present in this product in minor quantities.